We know how it feels. After religiously brushing, flossing, using mouthwash and staying away from sugar, you still get the same result.

 You don't have to keep having panic attacks every time you sit in your dentist’s chair because you’re afraid of what they’ll find.
 You have the power to take control of your dental health.

 If you’d like to shock your dentist and walk out of their office with no fillings, needles, or x-rays, then make the transition to Epic Xylitol products.
-You can start that transition today by grabbing a pack of Epic Xylitol Gum for FREE!
+You can start that transition today.
 It’s time for you to take back your confidence.